 Table Contents

-Laughlin AFB court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys representing service members stationed in Laughlin AFB in felony-level military cases.
+Laughlin AFB court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys representing service members stationed at Laughlin Air Force Base who face felony-level military offenses.
 The firm focuses exclusively on defending court-martial charges and provides worldwide representation in general and special courts-martial.
-Its attorneys handle complex cases across all service branches, including those involving high-risk allegations and extensive evidentiary records.
+Its attorneys handle complex cases across all service branches and have extensive experience litigating high-risk allegations under the Uniform Code of Military Justice (UCMJ).

-The court-martial environment in Laughlin AFB follows the established military justice framework, where serious misconduct allegations are processed through command channels and formal UCMJ procedures.
-Charges frequently litigated at courts-martial include Article 120 sexual assault claims, violent offenses, property crimes, and conduct arising from on- or off-base incidents.
-Courts-martial function as command-controlled felony proceedings that can escalate quickly, carrying consequences that may affect liberty, rank, benefits, and long-term military careers.
+The court-martial environment at Laughlin AFB follows the established military justice framework, where serious misconduct allegations are processed through command channels and formal UCMJ procedures.
+Charges frequently litigated at courts-martial include Article 120 sexual assault allegations, violent offenses, property crimes, drug-related misconduct, and conduct arising from on- or off-base incidents.
+Courts-martial function as command-controlled felony proceedings that can escalate quickly once an allegation is reported.

 Laughlin AFB court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense lawyers who represent service members stationed in Laughlin AFB facing court-martial charges, felony-level military offenses, and Article 120 sexual assault allegations.
 Gonzalez & Waddington focus solely on court-martial defense, handle court-martial cases worldwide, and can be reached at 1-800-921-8607.